leesadie/leesadie/README.md

 ## Sadie Lee

 Student at the University of British Columbia studying cognitive science and data science.
-Experience and interests in building and evaluating applications of data and emerging technology
+Experience and interested in building and evaluating applications of data and emerging technology.